 Usually, iOS users have higher ARPUs, and consequently, acquiring users for iOS costs more than acquiring users for Android.

 Also, CPI’s vary a lot between countries.
 They are divided between tiers.
-A Tier 1 country, such as the USA, Canada, UK, etc., have higher CPIs.
+A Tier 1 country, such as the USA, Canada, UK, etc., has higher CPIs.
 Tier 3 countries such as Botswana, Iraq, Vietnam, or Moldova have lower CPIs.
-Again, the lower the CPI, the lower the ARPU.
+Again, the lower the CPI, the lower the ARPU of your mobile games.

 Udonis has a great article about choosing the right geos for your acquisition campaign that is worth a read.

 Your best shot to find out your ideal CPI is to connect your AppsFlyer account with your Appodeal Dashboard and A/B test your creatives in tier-2 or tier-3 markets with user targets that are as close as possible as your ideal player.